 Private Sector Partnership Working Group

-The Private Sector Partnerships Working Group provides Canada's Platform with informed advice on relevant strategies and take the lead in identifying priorities in appropriate DRR activities and to foster disaster resiliency.
+The Private Sector Partnerships Working Group provides Canada's Platform with informed advice on relevant strategies and takes the lead in identifying priorities in appropriate Disaster Risk Reduction (DRR) activities and to foster disaster resiliency.
 It guides, sets priorities, and supports the development of economic resilience in the private sector to enhance its ability to plan for response and recovery from disasters.
 It seeks opportunities for collaboration both within the private sector and with government at all levels to promote community resilience.

 Resilient Communities Working Group

-The United Nations International Strategy for Disaster Reduction (UN/ISDR) has recognized the need for cities and local governments need to get ready to deal with potential disasters, reduce the risks and become resilient to disasters.
-Since 2009 the UN/ISDR has been campaigning together with its partners for this to happen.
-The 2010-2011 World Disaster Reduction Campaign “Making Cities Resilient” addresses issues of local governance and urban risk while drawing upon previous ISDR Campaigns on safer schools and hospitals, as well as on the sustainable urbanization principles developed in the UN-Habitat World Urban Campaign 2009-2013.
+The United Nations International Strategy for Disaster Reduction (UNISDR) has recognized the need for cities and local governments to get prepared for potential disasters, reduce risks, and become more disaster resilient.
+The UNISDR has campaigned together with its partners for increased city resilience and in 2010-2011, initiated the World Disaster Reduction Campaign “Making Cities Resilient” to address issues of local governance and urban risk while drawing upon previous UNISDR Campaigns for safer schools and hospitals.
+The campaign is based on the sustainable urbanization principles developed in the UN-Habitat World Urban Campaign 2009-2013.

-Within this context the Resilient Communities Working Group provides Canada's Platform with informed advice on relevant strategies and takes the lead in identifying disaster risk reduction (DRR) activities to foster disaster resiliency.
-It guides, set priorities, and supports the development of a Canadian network of disaster resilient communities and actively seek for opportunities for collaboration to increase community-based disaster resiliency.
+Within this context, the Resilient Communities Working Group provides Canada's Platform with informed advice on relevant strategies and supports the development of a Canadian network of disaster resilient communities.
+It actively seeks opportunities for collaboration to increase community-based disaster resiliency.